 SERVE IT!

 Plate up the cornbread.
-Side with the fried spinach & onion sprinkled with the toasted almonds.
+Side with the fried Spinach & onion sprinkled with the toasted Almonds.
 Serve with the venison steak slices drizzled with the BBQ sauce.
 Sprinkle over the chopped parsley and dive in, Chef!

 CORNBREAD MIX

 Preheat the oven to 200°C. Place a loaf tin or a small baking dish in the oven to heat up.
 Heat 60g of butter in the microwave or in a pot over the stove until melted.
 In a bowl, combine the sweetcorn, the melted butter, 2 eggs, and 90ml of milk or water.
 Mix until combined.
-Add the polenta, the flour, the sugar (don’t add all the sugar if you’d prefer a more savoury cornbread), and seasoning.
+Add the Polenta, the flour, the sugar (don’t add all the sugar if you’d prefer a more savoury cornbread), and seasoning.

 BAKE